io-gui/io/readme.md

 ### Dynamic DOM Templates ###

 This is the most powerful feature of `IoElement`.
 It allows you to create dynamic DOM trees in pure javascript.
-Use `template()` method to render DOM tree inside your element.
-Instead of HTML, the templating system uses array of arrays.
+Use `template()` method to render DOM tree inside of your element.
+Instead of HTML, the templating system uses programmable yet declarative-looking syntax of nested arrays.
 For example an instance of `<my-color>` element can be expressed like this:

 ```javascript
   ['my-color', {color: "tomato"}, "this is my color"]
 ```

-Note that the first array item is **mandatory** element name.
-Following are **optional** properties object, followed by innerText or an array of children.
+Note that the first array item is **mandatory** element name, followed by **optional** properties and innerText or an array of children.
 The HTML output from the array above is:

 ```html